Skip to content

 Having structured reporting schedules allows organisations to maintain a continuous pulse on their performance whilst also enabling the flexibility to adapt to changing business needs.

-For instance, a monthly report, followed by a quarterly impact report, allows RevOps teams to regularly review and assess data, experiments, and dashboards.
+For instance, a weekly report, followed by a monthly impact report and an annual report allows RevOps teams to regularly review and assess data, experiments, and dashboards and ensures teams remain aligned with business goals.

 Top tip: tailor your reporting cadence to your organisation’s size and the volume of data generated